ivan-si/TCP-Server/README.md

-# Simple TCP Implementation in Python
+# Simple TCP Implementation in C

-This repository contains a Python implementation of a simplified Transmission Control Protocol (TCP), built from scratch.
+This repository contains a C implementation of a simplified Transmission Control Protocol (TCP), built from scratch.
 The project focuses on the fundamental concepts of reliable data transfer and congestion control, providing a practical understanding of how TCP achieves robustness in network communication.

 ## Overview

-This implementation provides a working example of a simplified TCP protocol, demonstrating how reliable data transfer and congestion control mechanisms can be built using Python and UDP.
+This implementation provides a working example of a simplified TCP protocol, demonstrating how reliable data transfer and congestion control mechanisms can be built using C and UDP.
 It handles packet loss, out-of-order delivery, and network congestion, offering a clear view into the core workings of TCP.

 ## Features